Drutol/Esp32Blasphemy/README.md

 Just don't replace it in its entirety like me... and just merge the json arrays with presets.
 The ones inside inherit the pasted ones and without there being base presets nothing appears to work and CMake error messages are not that helpful.
 From now on it was smooth sailing tooling wise.

-Now you copy the folder from `Stubs` that Visual Studio generated into handy `InteropAssemblies` forlder in the root of the nf-interpreter repo. (https://github.com/nanoframework/nf-interpreter).
+Now you copy the folder from `Stubs` that Visual Studio generated into handy `InteropAssemblies` forlder in the root of the [nf-interpreter repo](https://github.com/nanoframework/nf-interpreter).
 Except for the `*.cmake` file, this bugger goes to `CMake/Modules` and after that the build system will do its magic _automagically_ _sparkle sparkle_.

-So now, I have project ready to get the implementation going, essentially it's best to just go to the part where it reads:
+So now, I have project ready to get the implementation going, essentially, it's best to just go to the part where it reads:
 ```cpp
     ////////////////////////////////
     // implementation starts here //